Naveenpr2002/Network-and-ip-address/README.md

+1. What is a Network?

+A network allows devices to:

+Send/receive data
+Share files
+Access internet
+Communicate with servers
+Use printers, databases, cloud services, etc.
+Common Devices in a Network
+6
+Main components
+Router → Connects different networks
+Switch → Connects devices inside same network
+Server → Provides services/data
+Client → User devices
+Firewall → Security protection
+2. IP Address

+Every device in a network gets an IP address.

+Example IPv4:

+192.168.1.10

+Think of it like a house address for devices.

+Two main versions:

+IPv4 → 192.168.1.1
+IPv6 → 2001:db8::1

 An IP address (Internet Protocol address) is a unique number assigned to a device connected to a network or the internet.
 ## IPv4 Explained